★Patch 1.22 has been released!

 Overly high difficulty can impede players' ability to appreciate the story on their first time experiencing it, so it's better not to push it.

-Sometimes, you will be chased by police for reasons unclear.
+Sometimes, you will be chased by police - either because you fought in public, entered a cordoned-off area, or some other reason.
 When this happens, you'll simply need to get as far away as possible and wait until the red coloring on the Map disappears.

 You'll get a Star when you commit a crime, and if you commit a crime when you already have a Star, the number of Stars will increase and it will become even harder to resolve the issue.
 Try to lay low and avoid getting even deeper into hot water.